This post may contain affiliate links.

 After years of searching, I finally found the best homeschool spelling curriculum for my family!

 It seemed to work at first, but in reality there was no long-term spelling improvement.
+My daughter was memorizing the words solely for the test.
+Within a week, the words were forgotten.
 Without long-term spelling success, what is the point?

 The Best Homeschool Spelling Curriculum

 I gave All About Spelling a try and have been amazed at our success.
-Finally I found the best homeschool spelling curriculum!
+Finally, I found the best homeschool spelling curriculum for my family!

-All About Spelling is a multi-sensory spelling program designed to teach students the rules of spelling with the Orton-Gillingham approach.
+All About Spelling is a multi-sensory homeschool spelling curriculum designed to teach students the rules of spelling with the Orton-Gillingham approach.

 How we use All About Spelling, A.K.A The Best Homeschool Spelling Curriculum

 I purchased two Level 1 student packets, a Level 1 Teacher’s Manual, and the basic spelling interactive kit.
 One for Ben and one for Hannah.
 Having two sets meant that I could keep their cards separate.

 You really do need all of the components of the program, but the basic spelling interactive kit will work for every level of the program and can be used by multiple kids so you only need to buy it once.